John A. Costello: Taoiseach (1954–1957)

 At the 1954 general election Fianna Fáil lost power.
 A campaign dominated by economic issues resulted in a Fine Gael-Labour Party-Clann na Talmhan government coming to power.
 Costello was elected Taoiseach for the second time.

 The government could do little to change the ailing nature of Ireland's economy, with emigration and unemployment remaining high, and external problems such as the Suez Crisis compounding the difficulty.
-Measures to expand the Irish economy such as export profits tax relief introduced in 1956 would take years have sizable impact.
-Costello's government did have some success with Ireland becoming a member of the United Nations in 1955, and a highly successful visit to the United States in 1956, which began the custom by which the Taoiseach visits the White House each St. Patrick's Day to present the US President with a bowl of shamrock.
+Measures to expand the Irish economy such as export profits tax relief introduced in 1956 would take years to have a sizable impact.
+Costello's government did have some success with Ireland becoming a member of the United Nations in 1955, and a highly successful visit to the United States in 1956, which began the custom by which the Taoiseach visits the White House each Saint Patrick's Day to present the US President with a bowl of shamrock.
 Although the government had a comfortable majority and seemed set for a full term in office, a resumption of IRA activity in Northern Ireland and Great Britain caused internal strains (see Border Campaign).
 The government took strong action against the republicans.

-In spite of supporting the government from the backbenches, Seán MacBride, the leader of Clann na Poblachta, tabled a motion of no confidence, based on the weakening state of the economy and in opposition to the government's stance on the IRA.
-Fianna Fáil also tabled its own motion of no confidence, and, rather than face almost certain defeat, Costello again asked President Seán T. O'Kelly to dissolve the Oireachtas.
+Despite supporting the government from the backbenches, Seán MacBride, the leader of Clann na Poblachta, tabled a motion of no confidence, based on the weakening state of the economy and in opposition to the government's stance on the IRA.
+Fianna Fáil also tabled its motion of no confidence, and, rather than face almost certain defeat, Costello again asked President Seán T. O'Kelly to dissolve the Oireachtas.
 The general election which followed in 1957 gave Fianna Fáil an overall majority and started another sixteen years of unbroken rule for the party.
 Some of his colleagues questioned the wisdom of Costello's decision to call an election; the view was expressed that he was tired of politics, and depressed by his wife's sudden death the previous year.

 Retirement

 Following the defeat of his government, Costello returned to the bar.
 In 1959, when Richard Mulcahy resigned the leadership of Fine Gael to James Dillon, Costello retired to the backbenches.
 Costello could have become party leader had he been willing to act in a full-time capacity.
-He remained as a TD until 1969, when he retired from politics, being succeeded as Fine Gael TD for Dublin South-East by Garret FitzGerald, who himself went onto to become Taoiseach in a Fine Gael-led government.
+He remained as a TD until 1969, when he retired from politics, being succeeded as Fine Gael TD for Dublin South-East by Garret FitzGerald, who himself went on to become Taoiseach in a Fine Gael-led government.

-During his career, he was presented with a number of awards from many universities in the United States.
+During his career, he was presented with several awards from many universities in the United States.
 He was also a member of the Royal Irish Academy from 1948.
 In March 1975, he was made a freeman of the city of Dublin, along with his old political opponent Éamon de Valera.
 He practised at the bar until a short time before his death, in Dublin, on 5 January 1976, at the age of 84.